-Equinor has a country office in Rio de Janeiro and operates the Peregrino field with a 60% stake, as well as other exploration licences.
+Equinor has a country office in Rio de Janeiro and operates the Peregrino field with a 60% stake, a partnership with Petrobras in the Roncador field, as well as other oil and gas licenses in different development stages.
 Equinor is also a non-operating partner of a solar project with Scatec Solar in Northern Brazil.
-A further solar plant at Mendubim is currently under construction.
+A further solar plant at Mendubim has started production in 2024.
+In November 2023 Equinor acquired Rio Energy, an onshore renewables company.

-The security staff guarding Equinor's Rio office and security guards who works at two Equinor supply bases were trained in 2022.
+All security staff guarding Equinor's Rio office and security guards who work across all Equinor assets have attended VPSHR training.